Fake Marriage Canada – Sham Marriage for Immigration Purposes

 A not-so-fake marriage!

 Sometimes when a family is immigrating to Canada, they realize they may apply only if they get a divorce.
 As weird as it seems, this could be true under certain circumstances.
 Therefore, they get a divorce, and one immigrates to Canada.
 Upon becoming a permanent resident, the immigrant marries their ex again.
 Of course, that opens the door for the sponsorship application.
 Well, don’t get too excited.
-Section 4.1 of the immigration regulations call such arrangements a “New Relationship.”
+Section 4.1 of the immigration regulations calls such arrangements a “New Relationship.”
 Consequently, they exclude such marriages from legitimate sponsorship applications.
 While not a fake marriage, sponsorship is not an option for these arrangements.

 Conclusion on fake marriages